jedisct1/libsodium/README.markdown

 parameters.

 `0` is returned if the passwords are matching, `-1` is they are not.
-The plaintext password should be immediately zeroed out from memory after this function returns, using `sodium_memzero()`.
+The plaintext password should be locked in memory using `sodium_mlock()` and immediately zeroed out and unlocked after this function returns, using `sodium_munlock()`.

 ## Constants available as functions